Sherman5A/microsoft-notes/azure/management/interaction.md

 This provides:
 - Centralised management of an organisations entire environment
-- Management of on-prem resources as if they were running on Azure
+- Management of on-premises resources as if they were running on Azure
 - Ability to use familiar Azure capabilities

 Azure arc can manage: